BraidenPsiuk/pinephone.js/.github/README.md

 bun upgrade --canary
 ```

 As support for *child_process* was only recently added to bun, you will need to update to bun's canary release to use pinephone.js as expected.
-Once Bun publishes an official release with this change included (which should only be a few weeks), you will no longer need to explicitly switch to the canary version.
+Once Bun publishes an official release with this change included (which should only be a few weeks), you will no longer need to explicitly switch to their canary version.